 Created from industrial materials such as concrete, metal, rubber, tar, textiles and glass, Marwan Rechmaoui’s work reflects his methodical study of cartography, demographics and urbanisation.
 He focuses on the socio-geography, architecture and cultural histories of cities and mirrors the socio-political structure and complex multicultural history of the Arab world.
 The artist has produced a variety of works, including models of city streets and Beirut landmarks as well as objects that reference domestic aspects of urban life.

-The exhibition brings together three bodies of Rechmaoui’s work.
-He documents history through physical construction sites and foundational structures, and he uses these spaces to generate metaphors for processes that take place as part of the archaeology of a city, such as digging, excavating, stabilising and possibly rebuilding.
+The exhibition Slanted Squares presents two series of works, a Sharjah Art Foundation commission and a group of drawings all centred around the construction of buildings.
+Rechmaoui documents history through physical construction sites and foundational structures, using these spaces to generate metaphors for urban archaeological processes such as digging, excavating, stabilising and possibly rebuilding.